-The investment portfolio shall be designed with the objective of obtaining a market rate of return throughout budgetary and economic cycles, commensurate with the investment risk constraints and the cash flow needs.
-To determine whether market rate of return is being achieved, the AGM or the GM shall identify comparable benchmark(s) to the portfolio investment duration, (e.g., 90-day US Treasury Bill, 6-month US Treasury Bill, average LAIF yield rate).
+The investment portfolio shall be designed with the objective of obtaining a rate of return throughout budgetary and economic cycles, commensurate with the investment risk constraints and the cash flow needs.
+To determine whether market yields are being achieved, the AGM or the GM shall identify comparable benchmark(s) to the portfolio investment duration, (e.g., 90-day US Treasury Bill, 6-month US Treasury Bill, average LAIF yield rate).